ZPascal/grafana_api_sdk/README.md

 # grafana_api_sdk
-The repository includes an SDK for the Grafana API
+The repository includes an SDK for the Grafana API.
+It's possible to communicate with the Grafana API endpoints.
+Another feature of the SDK is the possibility to specify the used folder for the dashboard.

-## TODO
-- Documentation

 ## Currently, supported features

 ### Dashboard
-- Get folder id by dashboard path
-- Get all folder ids and folder names
-- Specify the grafana dashboard folder
 - Create/ Update a dashboard
 - Delete a dashboard
+- Get permissions of a dashboard
+- Update the permissions of a dashboard
+- Get all dashboard versions
+- Get dashboard version of a specific dashboard
+- Restore a dashboard version of a specific dashboard
+- Compare two dashboard versions and extract the diff between booth dashboards

 ### Folder
+- Get folder id by dashboard path
+- Get all folder ids and folder names
+- Get all folders
+- Get folder by uid
+- Get folder by id
+- Create a folder
+- Update a folder
+- Delete a folder
+- Get permissions for a folder
+- Update permissions for a folder

 ### Search
+- Execute a custom query against the Grafana search endpoint

 ## Feature timeline